sdroege/gst-plugin-rs/README.md

 Any kinds of contributions are welcome as a pull request.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in gst-plugin-rs by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in gst-plugins-rs by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.